AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 ## Standard widgets {#standard-widgets}

-From the **[!UICONTROL Standard]** tab, you can categories related to the dashboards that you are able to update.
-The available widgets for the selected dashboard are displayed as cards, each providing the title, description, and a sample visualization for the metric.
+The **[!UICONTROL Standard]** tab contains widgets created by Adobe, broken down into categories.
+Selecting a category displays the available widgets for that dashboard.
+Each widget appears as a card, providing the title, description, and a sample visualization of the metric.

+>[!NOTE]
+>
+>Widgets may only be added to the dashboard that matches the selected category.
+For example, only widgets from the [!UICONTROL Profiles] category may be added to the [!UICONTROL Profiles] dashboard.

 ![](images/customization/standard-widgets.png)